 What are the symptoms of arthritis?

-Different types of arthritis have different symptoms, which can be mild in some people and very strong in others.
-Osteoarthritis usually does not cause any symptoms outside the joint.
+Different types of arthritis have different symptoms.
+They can be mild in some people and severe in others.
+Joint discomfort might come and go, or it could stay constant.
+Common symptoms include:

 Diagnosis and Tests